goustoben/gousto-webclient/readme.md

 ### Terminal 1: Building

+Make sure to have the devbox-platform running with all dependencies installed before starting this step.

 You need to build the application and run the watcher before running it into the devbox
 ```shell
 cd ~/code/goustowebclient/src